-How Do You Qualify For Asylum In The United States?
+How Can Someone Qualify For Asylum In The United States?

 An individual in the United States is eligible to file for asylum if he or she is afraid that they will be persecuted because of their race, religion, nationality, political opinion, or membership in a social group if they return to their home country.
 You can apply for refugee status you are not yet in the United States and fear that one of these things will happen if you stay.
 A request for either asylum or refugee status must be based on one of those five conditions.
 If the individual is applying for asylum, they must do that within the first year of arriving in the US, usually through their immigration agency.
 There are a few exceptions to the one-year rule, but it does make their subsequent asylum case more difficult.
 In these situations, the individual does need to explain the exception to the one-year rule that they qualify for, and the reason that they didn’t file within the allotted time.
 Typically, an attorney would be able to tell them what exception they may qualify for.
 If they do not qualify for an exception, then their asylum application needs to be filed before they have been in the United States for a year.

 Can You Walk Me Through The Process Of Applying For Asylum?

 Once they are in the US, an individual would apply for asylum by sending in the appropriate application form to USCIS.
 The entire case can be rejected if even one question on this extremely detailed form is missed.
 Applications for asylum in the US do not require a fee.
 Proof of the persecution they would face if they returned to their home country needs to be attached to the application.
 Proof of this could include threats that they received or beatings or torture that they endured.